JaimeHyland/family_shopping_list_v1/README.md

 <!-- TOC --><a name="database-debugging"></a>
 #### Database debugging
 While developing this app, I intermittently had to make updates to the database models and migrate them to the database.
-I didn't encounter any serious difficulties making such changes during this project.
+I didn't encounter any serious difficulties in making such changes during this project, though I did once have to make some slightly more intricate adjustments to the already existing data in the ListItem model when adding a unique slug record for each ListItem record.
 The model update history can be seen in the github site within the ./shopping_list/migrations directory.
+The issue involving the unique slug on the ListItem model can be traced there in migrations #016, #019 and #020.

 <!-- TOC --><a name="debugging-app-logic"></a>
 #### Debugging App logic
-There remain a long list of issues with the App that I have not had the time to deal with.
-Some of these issues relate to the App's integration with cached data, and some are simply holes relating to duplicates, etc..
-I have tried to reflect as many of them as possible in the Use Cases for resolution in future iterations of the App.
+There remains a  list of issues with the App that I have not had the time to deal with.
+Some of these issues relate to the App's integration with cached data, and a few may be simply holes relating to duplicates, etc., though I have spent considerable time and effort removing the most obvious of these.
+I have tried to reflect as many of the remaining issues as possible in the Use Cases for resolution in future iterations of the App.

 <!-- TOC --><a name="features-testing"></a>
 ### Features testing
-Of course I did ongoing testing of the limited features I have implemented in both the development and deployment environment as I went through each ticket on my Kanban board (which can be found at https://github.com/users/JaimeHyland/projects/3/views/1).
-The App is not yet mature enough for it to make sense to subject it to a systematic final round of features testing.
+Of course I did ongoing testing of the still fairly limited features I have implemented in both the development and deployment environment as I went through each ticket on my Kanban board (which can be found at https://github.com/users/JaimeHyland/projects/6/views/1).
+The App is  mature enough quite yet for it to make sense to subject it to a systematic final round of features testing.

 <!-- TOC --><a name="browser-and-device-compatibility"></a>
 ### Browser and device compatibility